jsweb/packs/README.md

 Choose a name of your preference, but point it to `snipacks` command.

-Or, if you prefer, you can install it globaly:
+Or, if you prefer, install it globaly:

 ```
 npm i -g snipacks
 ```

-Then you can run CLI command at root directory of any project.
+Then you can run CLI `snipacks` command at root directory of any project.

 ## Usage